 How to Become a Teacher in Arkansas

-In order to pursue a teaching certification in Arkansas, the state requires teachers to hold a bachelor’s degree and complete an approved teacher preparation program.
+In order to pursue teaching certification in Arkansas, the state requires candidates to hold a bachelor’s degree and complete an approved teacher preparation program.
 Additionally, all applicants must complete a background check and pass the Praxis Principles of Learning and Teaching and the Praxis Subject Assessments appropriate to the endorsement areas sought.